It’s not very often a business will check in on you after a transaction is made.

 Few organizations think too much about what people are doing with their product once it has been purchased.
 Unless, of course, a license is involved.
 In the case of software, the buyer doesn’t necessarily own the software, but has just bought a license to use it in a certain way and for a certain amount of time.

 To be able to continue using the software, users must remain compliant with the license offered.

 Software compliance is an umbrella term that refers to using software in a way that meets professional and government standards.
 Should a vendor conduct a software license audit, the number of licenses you have purchased better match the number of licenses actually installed on your computer.
 Surprisingly, there are a lot of ways that you could be using software illegally.

 Ensuring software compliance before an audit can save your organization from the negative consequences of those two numbers not adding up.

-Compliance is key when using software, and the bridge that will help you successfully cross the choppy waters of an audit lies in software asset management.
+Compliance is key when using software, and the bridge that will help you successfully cross the choppy waters of a an audit lies in software asset management.